 For information regarding appropriate enrolment for each semester, we recommend that students see the Program Structure and Sequence webpage.

-Entry into the Diploma of Criminology requires the successful completion of Year 12 or equivalent (OP 18 to 21/ATAR 54.20-40.65).
-Bond University College offers tertiary preparation programs (Foundation Program and University Preparation Program) for students who do not currently have the required academic qualifications.
+Entry into the Diploma of Criminology requires the successful completion of Year 12 or equivalent (OP 16 – 20/ATAR 64.95-50.00).
+Bond University College offers tertiary preparation programs (Foundation Program and Diploma Preparation Program) for students who do not currently have the required academic qualifications.

 - Work experience - ANZCO Skill level 3 for 1 year full-time equivalent